 Abilities Are the Core

 Abilities give you many benefits in Neverwinter Online.
 It's a fine line of where you should put points when it comes to Abilities.
 Everyone has their own opinion to how many points should go where for each character.

-Once you have chosen your starting points you can not go back and change them without starting all over.
-So chose wisely.
+Once you have chosen your starting points you cannot go back and change them without starting all over.
+So, choose wisely.
 Here I will give you the basic idea of what abilities are and how they will help you.
 From there it is up to you to figure it out.